pacomonroy/image-mosaic/README.md

 # text-image-wordcloud-mosaic

-This Python project creates a Text Mosaic combined with WordCloud
+This Python project takes am image as a mask, and generates a text mosaic in wordcloud format.

 It also includes an image invertor (invert-image.py)